-Today’s post celebrates a Happy Birthday memory for a Wolverine named Bill Yearby.
-According to the Wikipedia article linked below, William M. “Bill” Yearby was born at Birmingham, Alabama on this day in 1944.
+Today’s post celebrates the Happy Birthday anniversary of a Wolverine named Bill Yearby.
+According to the Wikipedia article linked below, William M. “Bill” Yearby was born at Birmingham, Alabama on July 24, 1944.
 His family moved during his childhood and settled in Detroit, Michigan.
 Bill attended Eastern High School where he grew up to be an excellent high school athlete.
 Yearby starred on the football field and was a state champion in the shot put in 1962.
 After graduation, he chose to accept a scholarship offer to play football for Bump Elliott’s Michigan Wolverines.

 Bill Yearby is listed on the 1962 Michigan Football Roster as a tackle.
-He didn’t play as a freshman because nobody played as a freshman in the Sixties.
-So, Yearby spent his first year learning the Bump Elliott football system and working hard in the classroom.
+He didn’t play as a freshman because first year players did not play on the varsity in the Sixties.
+So, William Yearby spent his first year learning the Bump Elliott football system and working hard in the classroom.

 Bill Yearby was one of the best players on a very good Michigan team in 1964.
 He was simply a force on defense.
 Yearby’s outstanding play earned him a second varsity letter and All-Conference and All-American-American honors.
 Yes, Bill Yearby had a very good year in 1964!